gangesankaya/Db2onCloud/encryption.md

 {: shortdesc}

 The following methods are used to secure your data:
-- Data at rest and database backups are encrypted using NIST SP 800-131A compliant cryptographic algorithms
+-  The default keys are managed by Key Protect.
+Bring-your-own-key (BYOK) for encryption is also available through Key Protect Integration. backups are encrypted.
-- Data in motion is encrypted through SSL/TLS
+- Data in motion is encrypted through SSL/TLS.
+The current supported version of this encryption is TLS 1.2.
+- All Db2 on Cloud storage is provided on storage encrypted with LUKS using AES-256.
 - Backplane network connectivity is supported through IBM Cloud Service Endpoints
 - Database-level security is supported through Role-Based Access Control (RBAC) and Row and Column Access Control (RCAC)